Group Health Insurance

 Employer Contributions: A Shared Responsibility

 In the realm of group health insurance, employers typically bear the brunt of the premium costs, with occasional employee contributions.
 This shared responsibility or cost-sharing model serves as a pivotal factor in rendering group health insurance plans an economically viable option for comprehensive healthcare coverage.
-The financial burden is not solely shouldered by individual employees, enhancing accessibility to health insurance benefits.
+The financial burden should not be solely shouldered by individual employees, enhancing accessibility to health insurance benefits.

 Tax Incentives for Employers: A Win-Win Scenario